-During March 2006 the Company entered into a 5 year lease agreement for equipment.
+During March 2006 we entered into a 5 year lease agreement for equipment.
 The cost of the equipment was approximately \$134,200 and requires monthly lease payments of approximately \$2,500, with an effective interest rate of 8% per annum.
-At June 30, 2006, approximately \$128,600 is still outstanding on this lease.
+At March 31, 2006 the entire principal balance is still outstanding on this lease.